 Cedar is durable but not to the extent of teak.
 Hence teak is more expensive than cedar.
 Another factor that makes teak a costly wood is that it is difficult to cultivate and harvest due to heavy worldwide regulations enforced on its production.
 There is strict control on harvesting teak from natural forests, and it is illegal most of the time.

 Another reason why teak is so expensive is what we mentioned above – it is maintenance-free wood that is durable and has a longer life than cedar.
 See the comparative table below that summarizes the differences between teak and cedar:

 Differences Between Teak and Cedar

-When we discuss the various points in teak vs cedar, what are the conclusions that we can draw?
-Here, our purpose is not to declare either of these two types of wood as a clear winner.
+When we discuss the various points in teak vs. cedar, what are the conclusions we can draw?
+Here, our purpose is not to declare these two types of wood as a clear winner.
 We have highlighted the salient features of each kind of wood and compared them with each other.

 With an in-depth understanding of these two varieties of wood, you can decide what type of wood to use for your woodworking projects.
-For instance, if you want to produce something affordable, cedar is the right choice.
-If you are looking for lighter furniture, then also, you can choose cedar.
+For instance, cedar is the right choice if you want to produce something affordable.
+If you are looking for lighter furniture, you can also choose cedar.